On March 13, 2024 the Cultural and Family Partnerships team hosted "Welcome ISD Kindergarten Families" event.

 - Program contact DualLanguage@Issaquah.wednet.edu or call 425-837-7120

-- Kindergarten registration forms received after the lottery deadline of March 10, 2023 will be dated in the order received.
+- Kindergarten registration forms received after the lottery deadline in March 2024 will be dated in the order received.
 Students will be placed on the corresponding waiting list in sequential order following the lottery.

-- Program lotteries will take place March 22nd at 1:00 pm at the ISD Administration Building
+- Program lotteries will take place in March at 1:00 pm at the ISD Administration Building

 Highly Capable Program